 He wants us to bring our co-workers.
 Our friends.
 Even our enemies.

-Just as he requested both animals be brought to him, Jesus is asking us to come to him, and bring those we love along.
-Sometimes that’s easier said than done, but as our scripture tells us, “If anyone asks what you are doing, just say, ‘The Lord needs them,’ and he will immediately let you take them.”
+Just as he requested both animals be brought to him, Jesus is asking us to come to him.
+And bring those we love along.
+Sometimes that’s easier said than done.
+Still as our scripture tells us, “If anyone asks what you are doing, just say, ‘The Lord needs them,’ and he will immediately let you take them.”

 What are your thoughts on the subject?